 Things to do nearby: Given that it’s only a few minutes’ walk from Edinburgh Castle, this is a great place to go afterwards.
-However, there are also plenty of hidden gems nearby, including the Writer’s Museum and the Bank of Scotland Museum.
+However, there are also plenty of underrated attractions nearby, including the Writer’s Museum and the Bank of Scotland Museum.

 If you’re headed to the West End one, I can always recommend a wander down to Dean Village, and also Dean Cemetery.

-While this might not be quirky in itself, it’s full of fun pop culture references, including a Jurassic Park table, Star Trek quotes, and a wall full of characters to find.
-It’s also fantastic for some cheap eats in the city centre, as each set of 3 wings will cost you £4.50 (I recommend ordering two lots, and definitely not three as we found out the hard way, unless you’re really hungry).
+While this might not be quirky in itself, it’s full to the brim of fun pop culture references, including a Jurassic Park table, Star Trek quotes, and a wall full of nerdy characters to find.
+It’s also fantastic for some cheap eats in the city centre, as each set of 3 wings will cost you £4.50 – I recommend ordering two lots, and definitely not three as we found out the hard way, unless you’re really hungry!